Course of Study Review Policy

 Other mechanisms for review of a course of study may be implemented from time to time.
 These may include:

-• Industry Advisory Groups.
-The task of the Industry Advisory Groups (IAGs) is to provide industry feedback on the College’s operations and training and educational products and services.
+- Industry Advisory Groups.
+The task of Industry Advisory Groups (IAGs) which may be convened from time to time is to provide industry feedback on the College’s operations and training and educational products and services.
 The IAGs may provide feedback on a specific course of study being offered currently by the College;

-• Minor Reviews.
-On occasion, there may be minor reviews to a course of study e.g. progression rules, adjustments to minors and/or majors.
-In the case of a minor review, a proposal is tabled at Development Committee for recommendation to Academic Board.
+- Minor Reviews.
+On occasion, there may be minor reviews to a course of study (e.g. progression rules, minor changes to structure).
+In the case of a minor review, a proposal is tabled at Accreditation Committee for consideration and recommendation to Academic Board.
 The procedures below are not required.

 Responsible for implementation